Dametrain/eks-fargate-fluentbit/README.md

 1. Send logs to Kinesis Data Firehose.
 You have two output options when using Kinesis Data Firehose:
 •	kinesis_firehose – An output plugin written in C.
 •	firehose – An output plugin written in Golang.

-The following example shows you how to use the kinesis_firehose plugin to send logs to Kinesis Data Firehose. iii.
-Save the following contents to a file named aws-logging-firehose-configmap.yaml. xvi.
-Apply the manifest to your cluster. kubectl apply -f aws-logging-firehose-configmap.yaml xvii.
+The following example shows you how to use the kinesis_firehose plugin to send logs to Kinesis Data Firehose.
+Use the following contents to a file named aws-logging-firehose-configmap.yaml.

+Apply the manifest to your cluster. kubectl apply -f aws-logging-firehose-configmap.yaml

 Download the Kinesis Data Firehose IAM policy to your computer.
 You can also view the policy on GitHub. curl -o permissions.json https://raw.githubusercontent.com/aws-samples/amazon-eks-fluent-logging-examples/mainline/examples/fargate/kinesis-firehose/permissions.json
 2. Create an IAM policy.
 aws iam create-policy --policy-name <eks-fargate-logging-policy> --policy-document file://permissions.json